 Common Cases We Handle For Clients On A Regular Basis

 Felony crimes are the most serious category of offenses.
 These charges come with the most severe punishment.
 Ohio law classifies felony offenses under categories of degree ranging from first-degree to fifth-degree, based on the severity of the crime.
-Mastandrea Law helps clients throughout the area combat numerous case types including:
+Mastandrea Law, LLC helps clients throughout the area combat numerous case types including:

 DUI / OVI: Everyday, people are arrested for driving under the influence in Cleveland.
 This is one of the most common criminal offenses we see.
 DUI charges come with severe penalties, even for first-time offenders.
-A skilled DUI attorney from Mastandrea Law can help you get your charges reduced or dismissed whenever possible.
+A skilled DUI attorney from Mastandrea Law, LLC can help you get your charges reduced or dismissed whenever possible.

 Traffic Offenses: Although many people disregard traffic offenses as crimes, they are handled in criminal courts.
 Some of the most common violations, aside from DUI arrests, are reckless driving, driving on a suspended license, or speeding.
 Paying the ticket is admitting guilt in the Ohio court system.
 Before sending over your payment, it is important to discuss your traffic offense with an attorney to see what options are available for you.